harness/developer-hub/release-notes/cloud-cost-management.md

 - **Budget Percentage Display Issue**: Previously, when a budget amount was set to 0, the percentage spend comparison displayed as "Infinity."
 This has been fixed.
 [CCM-]

-- **Cluster Data Query Optimisation**:  We've started using Mongo hint to optimize the cluster billing calculation query, ensuring accurate data display.
+- **Cluster Data Query Optimisation**:  We've started using Mongo hint to optimize the cluster billing calculation query, ensuring much faster calculation.
 [CCM-19140]

 - **Cost Category Name Updates**: There was an issue with cost category name updates that affected the rules in perspectives where the cost category was referenced.
 This issue has now been fixed.
 [CCM-18977]